ahmedkaludi/easy-appointments/main/readme.txt

 25. Admin panel - Report - Export page

 == Changelog ==

+= 3.7.0 (2022-01-16) =
+* Added option to select how busy slots are going to be calculated.
+For example now you can set Location as shared resource between service providers.
+Use case when you have like one classroom and multiple teachers that are doing lectures in same space.
+Once location is booked other teachers are not free for booking.

+= 3.6.1 (2021-12-27) =
+* Added events color on new reports time table pages

 = 3.6.0 (2021-12-26) =
 * Added color for Services as option, visible on FullCalendar shortcode with param `color=service`